PrincetonCompMemLab/narrative/README.md

 - [x] convert character representations to word representations
 - [x] shuffle words within states
 - [ ] shuffle sentences within stories
+- [ ] generate dict for schema file directly (indep from the sampled stories...)

 Let me know if you have more suggestions - qlu@princeton.edu